NotYetTerminal/Wa-Tor-Simulation/README.md

-# Wator-Simulation
+# Wa-Tor-Simulation
- A GO simulation of the Wator world.
+ A GO simulation of the Wa-Tor world.